skeeto/skeeto.github.com/_posts/2018-04-13-Blast-from-the-Past-Borland-C-on-Windows-98.markdown

 Despite being Borland *C++*, I'm personally most interested in its ANSI C compiler.
-As I already pointed out, this software pre-dates C++'s standardization, and a lot had changed over the past two decades.
+As I already pointed out, this software pre-dates C++'s standardization, and a lot has changed over the past two decades.
 On the other hand, C *hasn't really changed all that much*.
 The 1999 update to the C standard (e.g. "C99") was big and important, but otherwise little has changed.
 The biggest drawback is the lack of "declare anywhere" variables, including in for-loop initializers.
-Otherwise I feel right at home.
+Otherwise it's the same as writing C today.

 To test drive the IDE, I made a couple of test projects, built and ran them with different options, and poked around with the debugger.
 The